saboyle/LeavingCareWiki/Employment.md

 **Find a Job** a website provided by the Government [https://www.gov.uk/find-a-job](https://www.gov.uk/find-a-job)

-*

-Type the word ‘trainee’ or other job title into the ‘What’ box of this job search site [https://www.indeed.co.uk/m/#](https://www.indeed.co.uk/m/#)
+**Indeed** Type the word ‘trainee’ or other job title into the ‘What’ box of this job search site [https://www.indeed.co.uk/m/#](https://www.indeed.co.uk/m/#)